GathenyaC/Smart-Contracts/README.md

 - 🌱 I’m currently learning **Web3.js, Solidity development,  Smart Contracts**

-- 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/koppala-jayanth-71a8091b9/](https://www.linkedin.com/in/koppala-jayanth-71a8091b9/)

 - 💬 Ask me about **react, solidity , next.js, Node.js, Mongodb & Express**